Bebop and Rocksteady: Teenage Mutant Ninja Turtles (2012–2017)

 Rocksteady and Bebop as they appear in the 2012 animated series.

-Bebop and Rocksteady appear in the 2012 incarnation, voiced by J. B. Smoove and Fred Tatasciore, respectively.
+Bebop and Rocksteady appear in the 2012 incarnation, voiced by J. B. Smoove and Fred Tatasciore respectively.

-Rocksteady was first introduced in the series as Ivan Steranko, a Russian arms dealer, and artifact collector, an old friend and business partner of the Shredder.
-He first appeared in "Enemy of My Enemy," where he met with Shredder for a weapons deal.
-Shredder didn't seem to trust him very well and had the cargo searched just in case Steranko was pulling any tricks.
-During the Turtles' fight with Shredder, Steranko got knocked out by the weapon that was being sold to the Foot Clan.
-In "A Chinatown Ghost Story," it was mentioned that Steranko would pay the Purple Dragons through the roof for the Mystic Dagger.
+Rocksteady is introduced as Ivan Steranko, a Russian arms dealer, and artifact collector, an old friend and business partner of Shredder.
+He first appears in the episode "Enemy of My Enemy," where he meets with Shredder for a weapons deal.
+Shredder does not seem to trust him and has the cargo searched in case Steranko was pulling any tricks.

-Bebop was later on introduced as Anton Zeck, an African American professional thief in a high-tech and Tron-based suit.
-He first appeared in "The Legend of the Kuro Kabuto," where he was sent by Steranko to steal Shredder's helmet, the titular Kuro Kabuto.
-Following his theft, where he left his calling card on a glued-down Rahzar, Zeck ran into the Turtles, who stole the kabuto from him.
-The Turtles, Rahzar, Fishface, Tiger Claw, and Baxter Stockman fought Zeck over the helmet, but he managed to evade them.
-When Zeck met up with Steranko in his helicopter, they both discovered that Leonardo swapped the helmet out with dirty diapers at the last minute, to Steranko's rage.
+Bebop was later on introduced as Anton Zeck, an African American professional thief in a high-tech suit.
+He first appears in "The Legend of the Kuro Kabuto," where he was sent by Steranko to steal Shredder's helmet, the titular Kuro Kabuto.
+Following his theft, Zeck runs into the Turtles, who steal the kabuto from him.

-In "Serpent Hunt" and "The Pig and the Rhino", three months after the Kraang conquered New York, a desperate Steranko and Zeck resolve to capture the mutated Karai in exchange for Shredder securing their safe departure from the city.
-The duo succeeded, but Shredder was livid at the revelation that Steranko was behind the theft of the Kabuto helmet and that Karai escaped when the Turtles interfered.
-An enraged Shredder proceeded to have the duo mutated in Baxter Stockman's lab, Zeck and Steranko respectively exposed to common warthog and white rhinoceros DNA introduced to their two mutagen exposure.
-After being made Foot Clan members against their will, the two are sent after Karai before deciding to go after the Turtles instead out of misplaced revenge.
-They managed to capture Donatello, Raphael, April O'Neil, and Casey Jones before cornering Leonardo and Michelangelo at Coney Island, the latter serving as a distraction while coming up with their mutant names from the van they arrived in.
-Steranko liked "Rocksteady" while Zeck was initially not fond of "Bebop".
-The two ultimately escape after briefly fighting the heroes over the retro-mutagen batch Donatello had concocted.
-They were able to recapture Karai and deliver her to their new master.
-Rocksteady became the Shredder's connection to the Russian mafia, as mentioned in "Casey Jones Vs. the Underworld".
+In the episodes "Serpent Hunt" and "The Pig and the Rhino", Steranko and Zeck resolve to capture Karai in exchange for Shredder securing their safe departure from the city.
+Steranko and Zeck are successful, but Shredder is livid at the revelation that Steranko was behind the theft of the Kabuto helmet and that Karai escaped when the Turtles interfered.
+An enraged Shredder has the duo mutated in Baxter Stockman's lab.
+After being made Foot Clan members against their will, Bebop and Rocksteady are sent after Karai before deciding to go after the Turtles instead out of misplaced revenge.